bradygaster/downr/Server/wwwroot/posts/11.6-consume-model/index.md

 First, we need to add a few NuGet packages to the `Web` project.

-If you're using Visual Studio, right click on the project name and select **Manage NuGet Dependencies**.
+If you're using Visual Studio, right click on the project name and select **Manage NuGet Projects**.
 Then click the "Browse" tab and search for `Microsoft.ML.OnnxTransformer`.
 Make sure to install version **1.5.1**.

 ![Install Microsoft.ML.OnnxTransformer Web](./media/onnx-transformer.png)